As a Certified Alcohol and Drug Counselor, I provide outpatient individual counseling for those who are dealing with substance use disorders.

-If this is your first attempt at recovery, I welcome the opportunity to teach you the tools you need to live your best.
-If you have attempted recovery in the past but have gone back to using, I hope to give you a personalized approach that fits you as a unique person by exploring with you what hasn't worked in the past and what may work for you.
+If this is your first attempt at recovery, I welcome the opportunity to teach you the tools you need to live your best life.
+If you have attempted sobriety in the past but have gone back to using, I hope to give your a personalized approach that fits you as a unique person by exploring with you what hasn't worked in the past and what may work for you.

-Some people I work with have tried the 12 Step approach and found it was not a good fit for them.
-Or they are not interested in even trying that method.
-If that is you, you are in the right place.
+Some people I work with have tried the 12-Step approach and found it was not a good fit for the.
+Some people are not interested in trying that method.
+If that describes you, then you are in the right place!
 I respect and honor your choices and preferences.
-Let's figure out what does work for you.
+Together, let's figure out what will work for you.

-Will going to individual sessions once a week be enough to help me get off drugs or do I need inpatient treatment first?
+Will going to individual sessions once a week be enough to help me or do I need inpatient treatment first?

 How long is your counseling program?

 Everyone who walks through my door is a unique person with a unique personal journey.
 Therefore, I provide individualized counseling.
 There are many factors that determine how long you will be in counseling.
 Please call me and we can discuss your particular needs.
-Together we will determine when you are ready to end the therapeutic relationship.
-You are free to end any time .
+Together we will determine hen you are ready to end the therapeutic relationship.
+You are free to end at any time.

 Does insurance pay for counseling?

-In some cases yes, but in most cases no. It depends on your particular insurance policy and company.
-An insurance company may pay for one person and not another because of the differences in their policies.
-I can provide an insurance form at the end of each month for you to submit to your insurance company for reimbursement.
-I do not bill insurance companies directly and require payment as you come to each session.
+In some cases, yes, but in most cases no. It depends on your particular insurance policy and company.
+An insurance company may pay for one person and not another because of the differences in the policies.
+I can provide an insurance form at the end of each month for you to submit to your insurance for reimbursement. i do not bill insurance companies directly and require payment as to come to each session.